benedicka/My-Digital-CV/README.md

 ## 💼Experience
 **Member of [Jollybee Binus Programming Team](https://jollybee.binus.ac.id/) (Feb 2018 – Feb 2021)** <br>
 Jollybee is an organization that represents Binus University in collegiate level national and international competitive programming competitions.
-All embers of Jollybee train and practice on a frequent and consistent basis to prepare for national and international collegiate competitive programming competition.
+All members of Jollybee are responsible to train and practice on a frequent and consistent basis to prepare for national and international collegiate competitive programming competition.

+**Participated in Writting article titled "Clustering IDX30 Before and After Pandemic: A Comparison" (Sept 2020 – Feb 2021)**<br>
+Participated in research and writting an article titled "Clustering IDX30 Before and After Pandemic: A Comparison" as well as got accepted by ICAAM and presented the article in ICAAM 2021 with Kevin Surya Pranata and Alexander Agung Santoso Gunawan.
+In this research I'm responsible for retrieve and cleaning the data used in research also help in the making python for the clustering, and analysis the data.
+Certificate of appreciation for participate in ICAAM or The International Conference Advanced in Applied Mathematics can be viewed [here](https://drive.google.com/file/d/1_xkt74PAeDGWvRzzHl3VXFC7FNP1hiLI/view?usp=sharing).<br>

 ## 🎓Education
 **Bina Nusantara University (2017 – Present)** <br>